-While your boiler and radiators might be in good working order, from time to time you may find that your heating isn’t working up to standard from time to time.
+Whilst your boiler and radiators might be in good working order, you may find that your heating isn’t working up to standard from time to time.

 Steps to improve your radiator